VIKAS9793/CustomerAI_Project/API.md

     "requires_human_review": false,
     "confidence": 0.87,
     "alternative_responses": [
       "Thank you for your interest in a personal loan.
-With a credit score of 650, you may qualify for our standard personal loan options..."
+With a credit score of 650, you may qualify for our standard personal loan options."
     ]
   },
   "timestamp": "2023-08-15T14:27:33.123456"